microsoft/nova-facade/packages/nova-react-test-utils/README.md

 });
 ```

+#### Can I swap out the graphitation MockPayloadGenerator for something else?

+Yes, in `getNovaDecorator` in `options` param you can supply a `generateFunction` which will be used to
+generate data instead of the `MockPayloadGenerator`.
+Use this if you want to use the
+`MockPayloadGenerator` supplied by `relay-test-utils`.

 ### (Pure relay or Nova with Relay) How can I make sure the mock data is generated with deferred payloads?

 The current default generator doesn't return deferred payloads.
 However, similarly as in example above you can use the `generateFunction` option to provide your own generator which does.